ai4ed/DialogID/README.md

 ### Data Statistics

+The DialogID dataset is constructed from **K-12 online classes** at **TAL Education Group**.
+Through a rigorous **3-step annotation procedure**, we curated a total of **51,908 annotated samples**, of which **30,431** are identified as effective online dialogic instructions.
+This dataset provides a rich resource for studying dialogic instruction patterns in educational settings.

-The statistics of the DialogID dataset are shown in the figure below:
+The detailed statistics of the DialogID dataset are illustrated in the figure below:

 ![Dataset Statistics](https://github.com/user-attachments/assets/25531997-1de6-4a4a-a793-06343d7c5be8)